AlterMannomann/SQL/README.md

 ## What about the foam, he saw it all?
 A reminiscence to the rock opera Tommy from Who: What about the boy, he saw it all?
 You didn't hear it, you didn't see it ...

 Now we are in the vast field of speculations and hopes.
 The hope is to find behaviors that seem similar to things we can observe.
-The speculation and far, far away thing is (*the meta model for this reactions is not yet developed, not even from the technical concept*), that the whirlpool of wave behavior within a space valume structure creates new effects, not foreseen.
+The speculation and far, far away thing is (*the meta model for this reactions is not yet developed, not even from the technical concept*), that the whirlpool of wave behavior within a space volume structure creates new effects, not foreseen.

 If I reduce the whirlpool to a quadratic cube, there are a lot of waves influencing each other, if I calculate this.
 Let's start an example with coordinates 0 and 1.
 - In dimension n = 1 I have a wave running from 0 to 1 and back.